garygreen/atomic/README.md

 ## Browser Compatibility

-Atomic works in all modern browsers, and IE8 and above.
+Atomic works in all modern browsers, and IE8 and above that supports Promises.

-The standalone version provides native support for all modern browsers.
-Use the `.polyfills` version (or include your own) to support IE.
+If your browser does not support Promises, use a polyfill.

 ## License